The Boeing Center for Children's Wellness

 Lucie Maguire Kramer, MS, RD, LD

 Lucie is a registered dietitian and serves as a nutritionist for the Boeing Center for Children's Wellness since August, 2012.
 After graduating from Clemson University in 2011 with her Master's of Science degree in Nutrition, Lucie completed her dietetic internship at the Medical University of South Carolina.
-Lucie's main roles include overseeing the Children's Hospital Wellness Initiative, assisting with the continued development and promotion of projects within the Charleston County School District, and creating and promoting the CCSD recipe contest.
+Lucie's main roles include the BCCW Children's Wellness Initiative and assisting with the continued development and promotion of projects within the Charleston County School District.

 Aynsley serves as the Program Assistant for the Boeing Center for Children's Wellness.
 She is the newest member of our team, and has joined us from the clinical side of the MUSC Children's Hospital.
 We are thrilled to have Aynsley on board!